 Step 7 - Turn Right Side Out

-Once you've got all 4 corners boxed, turn the whole thing right side out through the opening you left in lining bottom.
-All that's left is stitch the opening closed and...
+Once you've got all 4 corners boxed, turn the whole thing right side out through the opening you left in the lining bottom.
+You just need to stitch the opening closed and...

 Step 8 - Press